Pengxiang-Huang/CSC4001_Project/Report/report.md

 <center><b>Table 1.3.2.2 - Inverted Index</b></center>

 LOC (lines of code) is showing in the appendix.

+#### 1.7 Workload division
+​	 Our group divides the workload of the whole project in a balance way, everyone contributes substantially during every stages.
+Huang Pengxiang and Li Zihan maily contribute on the frontend and UI parts.
+Linhu Han and Qin Peiran mainly contribute on the backend, cloud deployment and testing parts.
+For the design document, ppt slides, presentation, and the final report, each member is in charge of several parts and contributes evenly.

 ## 2 System Arcgitectual Design by DFD